AsgharAZ/AsgharAZ/README.md

 - [Path-Finding Algorithms Visualization](https://github.com/AsgharAZ/Pathfinding-Visualization-Djisktra-vs-A_star) - A simple GUI Project for visualizing pathfinding algorithms like Dijkstra's and A*.
 Users can interactively create obstacles, set start and target points, and observe the algorithms' exploration and shortest path finding, and develop an instinctive understanding on how both these algorithms work.

-- [Platform Gamer](https://github.com/burhanuddin6/2D_Game) - A Game trying to replicate infamous Jump King, developed using SDL Library on C++
+- [Platform Gamer](https://github.com/burhanuddin6/2D_Game) - A Game that tried to replicate "Jump King" for self-study, developed using SDL Library on C++

 ----
 <details>